mohdali236/creditwatch/README.md

 profile.php: Customer can update profile details; updates "contact" table in MySQL DB.
 Checks login. <br />
 register.php: Registration inserts new records into "users" and "contact" table for user creation.
 Password is hashed. <br />
 reset-password.php: Updates password in "users" table in MySQL DB.
 Checks login. <br />
 welcome.php: Post-login redirect page.
-Might end up redirecting directly to dashboard?
+Might end up redirecting directly to dashboard?<br />
+upload-data.php: Upload page that puts files in the data folder.
+File type (CSV only) and size (>20MB) are checked.